This week I was chasing a javascript bug, which ended up in the following lines:

 1 | var tag = node = Ext.apply({...}) |

-The author thought they were initializing two local vars tag
+The author thought they were initializing two local vars tag and node.
+Unfortunately, Javascript is a bit surprising here.

 Take the following example: